 Leeds mayor Ann Castle said the city was proud of "these men and women".

 Earlier this month the government announced the regiment's 2nd Battalion would be lost as part of defence cuts.

-The Yorkshire Regiment currently consists of three full-time battalions.'Huge support'
+The Yorkshire Regiment currently consists of three full-time battalions.

 The cuts mean the 2nd Battalion, formerly the Green Howards, will be absorbed into the rest of regiment in autumn 2013.